|

 1 lb.
 Tibetan noodles or spaghetti

-3 cups assorted vegetables (cauliflower, carrots, green beans, mustard greens, potatoes)
+3 cups assorted vegetables (cauliflower, carrots, green beans, mustard

 1/2 lb. spinach, washed and cut into pieces